Colorado’s 2019 Overdose Data Already Looked Bad, 2020 Could Be Worse

 But that plateau seems to have been just a small step forward, followed by two steps back.

 These impacts are seen even more starkly in some communities of color.
 Since 2016, the death rate for Black or African American Coloradans has more than doubled.
-SAMSHA addressed the exponential spike in overdose deaths in Black and other minority communities as an urgent issue in a report earlier this year, citing unequal prevention and treatment, lack of culturally responsive and respectful care, and fear of legal consequences as some reasons to explain disproportionate increase in overdose deaths.
+SAMSHA addressed the exponential spike in overdose deaths in Black and other minority communities as an urgent issue, citing unequal prevention and treatment, lack of culturally responsive and respectful care, and fear of legal consequences as some reasons to explain disproportionate increase in overdose deaths.

 The Centers for Disease Control and Prevention (CDC) has also reported on the exponential increase in American Indian/Native Americans impacted by overdose deaths.
 This report finds that American Indian/Native American communities experience high rates of physical, emotional, and historical trauma along with significant disparities in social and economic factors.
 These factors, on top of barriers to accessing medical and behavioral health services, puts this group at risk for higher rates of death due to drug overdose.